 With no full commentary service at the time, Slater, via a telephone, was responsible for providing score flashes.
 There was plenty to update on his radio debut, as Notts were thumped 5-0 by Lincoln City.

-Since that day, Slater has been 'The Voice of Notts County' and has been ever-present on the airwaves, reporting on the club's biggest moments, including every promotion of the Magpies' climb from the basement division to the top-flight under Jimmy Sirrel and Neil Warnock's back-to-back Play-Off successes at Wembley.
-Inspired by legendary commentators of yesteryear, such as Raymond Glendennin, Alan Clarke and Brian Johnston, Slater has encapsulated so many magic moments in a unique style that remains special to generations of Notts supporters.
+Slater soon became 'the Voice of Notts County' and went on to report on some of the club's biggest moments, including every promotion of the Magpies' climb from the basement division to the top-flight under Jimmy Sirrel and Neil Warnock's back-to-back play-off successes at Wembley.
+Inspired by legendary commentators of yesteryear, such as Raymond Glendennin, Alan Clarke and Brian Johnston, Slater encapsulated so many magical moments in a unique style that remains special to generations of Notts supporters.

 In 2001, Slater was recognised 'for service to radio and the community in Nottinghamshire' with an MBE in the Queen's Birthday Honours, not only for his contribution to radio but also for his work with the Football Association and his role as the deputy chairman of the Nottingham Bench of Magistrates.
-Further accolades have included a Lifetime Achievement Award by the Sony Radio Academy (2010), the Freedom of the Borough of Broxtowe (2010) and a Certificate of Achievement by the Nottinghamshire Football Association (2011).
+Further accolades have included a Lifetime Achievement Award from both the Sony Radio Academy (2010) and Notts County (2018), the Freedom of the Borough of Broxtowe (2010) and a Certificate of Achievement by the Nottinghamshire Football Association (2011).

-Slater remains the only original voice of BBC Radio Nottingham still broadcasting on the air and covered his 2,000th Notts County match for Radio Nottingham when the Magpies face Macclesfield Town on 17 November 2007.
-At the time of induction into the Hall of Fame, Slater was in his 55th season - 46th on the airwaves – and had covered around 2,700 games overall and approximately 2,200 on the radio.
+Slater's commentated on his 2,000th Notts County match for Radio Nottingham when the Magpies face Macclesfield Town on 17 November 2007 and at the time of induction into the Hall of Fame, Slater was in his 55th season - 46th on the airwaves – and had covered around 2,700 games overall and approximately 2,200 on the radio.

 Away from commentary, Slater is a regular contributor to the club's matchday magazine and released his own book for the club's 150th anniversary, Tied Up With Notts, which covered his 50-plus years reporting on the Magpies.
 He is also the president of the Notts County Former Players' Association, part of the Lifeline committee and is deservedly the first non-footballing inductee into the Hall of Fame.